Code-Institute-Submissions/diogo-pessoa-YourForceGym/TESTING.md

     2.3 **Fix**: update the href attribute from element with proper `findus.html` path.
 Removed `target="_blank"` from anchor element.
 3. Reducing brigthness on yellow on site.

-    3.1 User story, as a developer I want a tone of yellow that keeps a good contrast with black, but is not to bright.
+    3.1 As a developer I want a tone of yellow that keeps a good contrast with black, but is not to bright.

     3.2 *Test* navigate to each page and review `buttons` and `NavBar` all have respect the color scheme.